 - Having extra saliva

-Dr. Beth Jaklic is a colon and rectal surgeon with Chesapeake Surgical Specialists.
+Dr. Beth Jaklic was formerly a colon and rectal surgeon with Chesapeake Regional Surgical Specialists.